tifuchs/orGUI/README.rst

 xyz in lab frame is: y along beam direction, z along direction defined by azimuth (when azimuth = 90°, z points upwards), x perpendicular to both.
 The detector geometry of orGUI is adapted from the commonly used python package `pyFAI <https://pyfai.readthedocs.io/en/stable/>`_, which enables comprehensive detector geometry calibration.
 It is recommended to determine the position of the X-ray detector from the Debye-Scherrer rings of a X-ray diffraction calibration standard such as CeO2 with the `geometry calibration tools <https://pyfai.readthedocs.io/en/stable/usage/cookbook/calib-gui/index.html>`_ of pyFAI.
-These can be loaded in orGUI
+The resulting `poni` file can currently only be loaded in orGUI by setting the `poni` parameter in the `Machine` section of the orGUI config file to the poni file location.
+The orGUI config file must then be loaded.

 Here is a simplistic description of the usual workflow for crystal truncation rod integration (a more complete manual will follow):